The Land Before Time XIV: Journey of the Brave: Plot

-Meanwhile, Etta tells Littlefoot what happened to Bron, and that he may well be dead.
-She also says that it was because Bron had rescued Wild Arms that he got into that mess.
+Etta tells Littlefoot what happened to Bron, and that he may well be dead.
+She also says that it was because Bron had to rescue Wild Arms that he got into that mess.
 After many failed attempts to dig their way out of the cave, they head deeper into the cave itself, she sings a song to lead him on his way.
-The rest of the kids, meanwhile, run into a Carnotaurus, though Etta is able to hit a hole through the cave ceiling and help them get away where they reunite with Littlefoot who makes up with Cera for the argument.
-Etta eventually leads Littlefoot and his friends out of the cave, and to the fire mountain where they find Bron.
-It looks hopeless as he is surrounded by lava, and Bron tells them to go so they do not get hurt, but Littlefoot refuses.
+The rest of the kids run into a Carnotaurus, though Etta is able to hit a hole through the cave ceiling and help them get away where they reunite with Littlefoot who makes up with Cera.
+Etta leads Littlefoot and his friends out of the cave, and to the fire mountain where they finally find Bron.
+It looks hopeless as he is surrounded by flowing fire and one of his legs is stuck under boulders.
+Bron tells them to go so they do not get hurt, but Littlefoot refuses.

-Later, the grownups, plus Chomper and Ruby, come across the Carnotaurus.
+Later, the adults, plus Chomper and Ruby, come across the Carnotaurus.
 Chomper smells it and they are able to hide from it, but are nearly discovered due to Wild Arms cowering in fear and making noise.
-Just before the sharptooth discovers them, it is distracted by a flock of Archaeornithomimus.
-Back at the fire mountain, Etta and the kids spring into action to save Bron.
-They are able to halt the Flowing Fire by sending water onto it, and use a tree to free Bron, though the flowing fire returns and Littlefoot and his father are trapped on the other side.
+Just before the Carnotaurus discovers them, it is distracted by Archaeornithomimus.
+Etta and the kids spring into action to save Bron.
+They are able to stop the Flowing Fire by sending water onto it, and use a tree to free Bron, though the flowing fire returns and Littlefoot and his father are trapped.
 Bron scoops him up, however, and jumps across the lava, and right after, the adults, Chomper, and Ruby, find them.
 Reunited with his father and the rest of the herd led by Chomper back home to the Valley, the group extol the virtues of working together, and finding bravery through companionship.